GodSpeeD-17/STM32F103C8T6_BareMetal/Modular_Architecture.md

 deconfiguration implicitly.
 The application owns teardown-before-setup order.

 No Codec layer is present because the admitted clock selector and reload value are already exact register-semantic payloads.
-LL performs one named mechanical register access; Driver performs validation and preservation; application code provides time units and interrupt policy.
+LL centralizes mechanical access through one generic read/write pair; named accessors select registers, Driver performs validation and preservation, and application code provides time units and interrupt policy.

 ## Audit order for a new project